-The GT25Q16A offers four 256-byte Security Registers which can be programmed individually.
+The GT25Q40/20/10/05C offers four 256-byte Security Registers which can be programmed individually.
 Four 256-Byte security registers will be erased simultaneously.
 These registers may be used by the system manufacturers to store security and other important information separately from the main memory array.

 The Erase Security Register instruction is similar to the Sector Erase instruction.
 Once Nor flash received Erase Security Registers command,4x256-Byte security registers will be Erase at the same time, A Write Enable instruction must be executed before the device will accept the Erase Security Register Instruction (Status Register bit WEL must equal 1).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase all of the four security registers.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the three security registers.